metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 ## Documentation and comments
 Sections of code should be documented as shown in existing scripts.\
 To comment on things that need to be done add "TODO:" + comment, similary for notes add "NOTE:" + comment.\
-For any generic comments you may want to add use line comments and block comments only if comment big.
+For any generic comments you may want to add use line comments (preferred) and block comments only if comment is big.

-Provide documentation and official reference for your rules so that it can be easy to verify that these rules do not contain mistakes,\
-for example, for ICMP rules you would provide a link to [IANA](https://www.iana.org) with relevant reference document.
+Provide documentation and official reference for your rules so that it can be easy to verify that these rules do not contain mistakes,  for example, for ICMP rules you would provide a link to [IANA](https://www.iana.org) with relevant reference document.

 it is important that each rule contains good description of it's purpose, when a user clicks on a rule in firewall GUI he wants to see what this rule is about and easily conclude whether to enable/disable the rule or allow/block the traffic.